Self Guided Hut to Hut in the Zugspitz Arena & Bavarian Alps

 Self Guided Hut to Hut in the Zugspitz Arena

-These two ‘Hut to Hut’ routes offer the opportunity to walk amongst spectacular mountains and dramatic valleys, with the freedom and flexibility that self-guiding allows and the chance to stay high in the mountains after everyone else has left.
+These two 7 night and three shorter ‘Hut to Hut’ routes offer the opportunity to walk amongst spectacular mountains and dramatic valleys, with the freedom and flexibility that self-guiding allows and the chance to stay high in the mountains after everyone else has left.
 We like to say that the routes cover the ‘best of’ parts, the ‘must-do’ trails and the hidden gems of the area, so you can join us knowing that you are walking and seeing all that the Zugspitz Arena holds.

 Using our comprehensive route notes, you will cover a rich variety of terrain, encountering lakeside paths and woodland trails, high plateaus and rocky passes and corries.
 Both routes also give you the chance to visit Germany’s highest peak, the Zugspitze (2962m), which sits on the border with Germany and neighbours the village of Ehrwald, your start and end point.